-Fun Fact: The Canary Islands/Spanish Andalucia is where we Caribbean Latinos, the first to be colonized, get our Spanish accents from.
+Fun Fact: The Canary Islands and Andalucia (both in Spain) is where we Caribbean Latinos, the first to be colonized, get much of our Spanish accents from.
 The first conquistadores came from Andalucia and stopped by the Canary Islands (picking up more people) on their voyages to Hispaniola/the Caribbean.
 So, actually, our accent sounds VERY Spaniard (not that I’m vying for colonizer approval).
 So if many of the Spaniards themselves barely pronounce all the letters and syllables, while others in Latin America are… then who’s really speaking with the alleged “proper” or “right” Spanish accent based on this fallacious logic?

 Don’t believe me on the Spanish Canary accent?
 Watch this video below!

 Or is the most proper Spanish accent the one that pronounces all their syllables and letters?
 Because then only a small handful of Spanish-speaking countries fit into this category.
 Just because a word is spelled with certain letters doesn’t mean that the most proper way to pronounce it is by pronouncing every letter.
 If that were the case, then the British are all speaking improperly.
 For instance, they don’t pronounce all their R’s (“The party is over there” = “Tha pa’-ty is ova’ the’a”) And the French.. forget it.
 What makes the French language so hard is that what you write is nothing like what you pronounce.

 So then what is it?
 Why are we the ones not only frowned upon so much for our accent but also why do even some Dominicans negatively scrutinize themselves for it?
 Is it our colonized minds trying to adhere to some erroneous paragon of Spaniard properness?
 Is it because we’re black?
 Because many of the Argentine, Chileans, and the Spaniards also don’t pronounce all their letters or syllables but I can’t say I’ve ever heard anyone complaining about them.
 And in Cuba, although they all skipped a few S’s and R’s, it was the Eastern Cubans (where the proportion of Black Cubans is higher) that receive the most prejudice against their accent.
 And perhaps our tone is more Afro-influenced, similar to the way West Africans speak French.